pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 for make, e.g.,
 $ NO_YUBI=1 make

+In case you want to specify a non-standard location from which yubikey-personalization headers/libs are to be used, invoke "make" like this:
+$ YBPERS_LIBPATH=<dir with libykpers-1.a or .so> YBPERS_INC=<yubikey-pers dir/ykcore/> make unicode{release,debug}

+If your build linked with libykpers-1.so in a non-standard location, you might need to invoke pwsafe as

+$ LD_LIBRARY_PATH=<libykpers-1.a or libykpers-1.so dir> pwsafe

 Running 'make' at the top of the source tree will result in the debug version of pwsafe being built under src/ui/wxWidgets/GCCUnicodeDebug